CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/getting-started.md

 ## Let's Get Started with Azure Portal

-1. In the JumpVM, click on **Azure portal** shortcut of Microsoft Edge browser which is created on desktop.
+1. In the JumpVM, click on the **Azure portal** shortcut, available on the desktop.

    ![](./media/gs-8.png)